MatthiasHinz/SpatialSemantics/README.md

 # SpatialSemantics

-An R package to capture semantics and provenance of spatio-temporal data analysis.
+'SpatialSemantics' is a prototypical R package for capturing semantics and provenance of spatio-temporal data analysis.

-SpatialSemantics records provenance through task-callbacks as commands are executed on the R-console.
-Part of this provenance information is a version history maintained for each variable that serves to answer important provenance-related questions, namely where, when and how an object has been created or modified.
-Based on the collected information a spatio-temporal data derivation graph is constructed that describes all objects, operations, calls and their parameters involved in the execution.
+The package records provenance through task-callbacks while a user executes commands on the R-console.
+Part of this provenance information is a version history maintained for each variable that answers important provenance-related questions, namely where, when and how an R object has been created or modified.
+Based on this provenance information, a spatio-temporal data derivation graph is created that allows retracing the execution regarding all involved objects, operations, calls and their parameters.

-The graph is enriched with semantic annotations in compliance with Scheider et al. [1].
-These annotations serve to clarify the semantic meaning of a piece of data and to detect semantic inconsistencies during the workflow execution.
-The graph can be vizualized and exported using the Rgraphviz-package.
-Besides the native GraphViz-format 'dot/gv', many other export formats are supported, for instance pdf, svg,png and jpg.
+The package incorporates semantic annotations in compliance with Scheider et al. [1].
+These annotations express the meaning and purpose data and functions and serve to detect semantic inconsistencies during the execution.
+Also, they enhance data derivation graphs with domain-specific information regarding Spatial Statistics.
+The propagation of semantic metadata is automated as far as possible, but primarily the package relies on user-defined semantics.
+Therefore it provides functions for the annotation of R objects.
+The package provided means to annotate objects that are function-outputs by user-defined postprocessor-functions.
+Function calls are checked regarding meaningfulness by user-defined validator-functions.

+It is possible to visualize and export spatio-temporal data derivation graphs using the Rgraphviz-package.
+Besides the native GraphViz-format 'dot/gv', many other export formats are supported, for instance, pdf, svg, png and jpg.

 [1] Scheider, Simon, et al. "Modeling spatiotemporal information generation."
 International Journal of Geographical Information Science (2016): 1-29.

 ## Package installation: